EvanKepner/mutatest/README.rst

     $ mutatest -t "pytest --cov=mypackage tests/test_run.py"

-Would generate the :code:`.coverage` file based on :code:`tests/test_run.py`.
+would generate the :code:`.coverage` file based on :code:`tests/test_run.py`.
 Therefore, even though the entire package is seen only the lines covered by :code:`tests/test_run.py` will be mutated during the trials.
 You can override this behavior with the :code:`--nocov` flag on the command line.